grafana/grafana/docs/sources/alerting/fundamentals/notifications/_index.md

 ## Notification templates

-You can customize notifications with [templates][templates_].
+You can customize notifications with [templates][templates-page].
 For example, templates can be used to change the subject and message of an email, or the title and message of notifications sent to Slack.

 Templates are not limited to an individual integration or contact point, but instead can be used in a number of integrations in the same contact point and even integrations across different contact points.
 For example, a Grafana user can create a template called `custom_subject_or_title` and use it for both templating subjects in emails and titles of Slack messages without having to create two separate templates.